amanjpro/zahak-trainer/README.md

 - Aryan Parekh the author of [Bit-Genie](https://github.com/Aryan1508/Bit-Genie) for helping me understand the basics of
-  NN and NNUE, and sticking with me and readily available for answer my qeustions until the very end.
+  NN and NNUE, and sticking with me and patiently available for answering all my (stupid) qeustions until the very end.